EXPLAINER: Deterring tax avoidance by global companies

 EXPLAINER: Deterring tax avoidance by global companiesNew

-One hundred and thirty countries have agreed on a 15% global minimum tax on big, multinational corporations.
-The idea is to prevent companies from shifting profits to their subsidiaries that are in low-tax or no-tax countries.
-The idea is that if companies don’t pay tax abroad they will still have to pay it at home.
-That would eliminate the incentive to use tax havens, or countries that offer very low tax rates to companies that do little or no business there _ but use clever accounting to move profits there.
-The deal reached in Paris backed a proposal from US President Joe Biden.
-He hopes to raise the US corporate tax to fund investments in infrastructure and clean energy.
+One hundred and thirty-one countries have agreed on a 15% global minimum tax on big, multinational corporations.
+The idea is to prevent companies from shifting profits to their subsidiaries that are in low-tax or no-tax countries because if they elude taxation abroad, they would pay at home.
+The deal reached in Paris is up for further discussion at the Group of 20 finance ministers meeting in Venice.
+The global minimum is backed by U.S. President Joe Biden.
+It’s part of his plans to raise the US corporate tax to fund investments in infrastructure and clean energy.